VLDB-Solutions/DBSEE/README.md

 We have yet to find a Teradata system that doesn't fail nearly **all** of the DBSee best practice checks.

+The great news is that all best practice violations can be fixed relatively easily.
+The first step is to uncover them with DBSee.

+Fixing best practice violations typically delivers some or all of the following benefits:

+* reduced CPU demand
+* reduced IO demand
+* increase in free space
+* reduced query elapse times
+* improved best practice knowledge
+* smaller ETL batch window

+When taken together, best practice improvements can often extend the life of your Teradata system.

 ![logo](https://vldbsolutions.com/img/VLDB-DBSee-Tables.png)

+### Running DBSee

+There are a couple of ways in which DBSee can be run against a Teradata system:

+* run code via an sql client
+* run with a shell script via the command line

+DBSee does **not** access any data held in Teradata outside of the data dictionary (DBC).
+DBSee does not require any privileges apart from select access to DBC.

+The DBSee scripts take between a few seconds to a few minutes eahc to execute, even against a busy system.

 [dbsee_permspace.sql](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_permspace.sql) -- available space within each database